Betelgeuse: Asymmetric shells

 Although the exact size of the two outer CO shells remains elusive, preliminary estimates suggest that one shell extends from about 1.5 to 4.0 arcseconds and the other expands as far as 7.0 arcseconds.

 Assuming the Jovian orbit of 5.5 AU as the star radius, the inner shell would extend roughly 50 to 150 stellar radii (~300 to 800 AU) with the outer one as far as 250 stellar radii (~1,400 AU).
-The Sun's heliopause is estimated at about 100 AU, so the size of this outer shell would be almost fourteen times the size of the Solar System.
+The Sun's heliopause is estimated at 100 AU, so the size of this outer shell would be almost fourteen times the size of the Solar System.

 Supersonic bow shock

-Betelgeuse is travelling supersonically through the interstellar medium at a speed of 30 km/second (i.e. ~6.3 AU/year) creating a bow shock.
+Betelgeuse is travelling through the interstellar medium at a speed of 30 km/second (i.e. ~6.3 AU/year) creating a bow shock.

 The shock is not created by the star, but by its powerful stellar wind as it ejects vast amounts of gas into the interstellar medium at a speed of 17 km/s, heating the material surrounding the star, thereby making it visible in infrared light.
 Because Betelgeuse is so bright, it was only in 1997 that the bow shock was first imaged.
 The cometary structure is estimated to be at least one parsec wide, assuming a distance of 643 light-years.

-Hydrodynamic simulations of the bow shock made in 2012 indicate that it is very young—less than 30,000 years old—suggesting two possibilities: that Betelgeuse moved into a region of the interstellar medium with different properties only recently or that Betelgeuse has undergone a significant transformation producing a changed stellar wind.
+Hydrodynamic simulations of the bow shock made in 2012 indicate that it is very young—less than 30,000 years old—suggesting two possibilities: That Betelgeuse moved into a region of the interstellar medium with different properties only recently or that Betelgeuse has undergone a significant transformation producing a changed stellar wind.

 A 2012 paper, proposed that this phenomenon was caused by Betelgeuse transitioning from a blue supergiant (BSG) to a red supergiant (RSG).
-There is evidence that in the late evolutionary stage of a star like Betelgeuse, such stars "may undergo rapid transitions from red to blue and vice versa on the Hertzsprung-Russell diagram, with accompanying rapid changes to their stellar winds and bow shocks."
+There is evidence that in the late evolutionary stage of a star like Betelgeuse, such stars "may undergo rapid transitions from red to blue and vice versa on the Hertzsprung–Russell diagram, with accompanying rapid changes to their stellar winds and bow shocks."
 Moreover, if future research bears out this hypothesis, Betelgeuse may prove to have traveled close to 200,000 AU as a red supergiant scattering as much as 3 M_solar along its trajectory.

 Life phases

-Betelgeuse is a red supergiant that has evolved from an O-type main sequence star.
+Betelgeuse is a red supergiant that has evolved from an O-type main-sequence star.
+After core hydrogen exhaustion, Betelgeuse evolved into a blue supergiant before evolving into its current red supergiant form.
 Its core will eventually collapse, producing a supernova explosion and leaving behind a compact remnant.
 The details depend on the exact initial mass and other physical properties of that main sequence star.